cdreetz/KernelTune/README.md

 # KernelTune

 This project is a compilation of my personal efforts and hopefully eventual shared efforts to create datasets and train models that are very good at writing GPU code.

+If you are interested in this project please reach out and/or join the GPU MODE Discord Popcorn channel to chat about Kernel data.

 # Releases